FOR IMMEDIATE RELEASE

 "This accreditation is a testament to the wide range of advanced breast cancer care we provide at Penn Medicine," said Brian Czerniecki, MD, PhD, co-director of the Abramson Cancer Center's Rena Rowan Breast Center and an associate professor of oncologic surgery.
 "From preventive care and early diagnosis to cutting-edge treatment and survivorship care, we are proud of the strength and depth of our programs to help breast cancer patients."

-The Rena Rowan Breast Center, located on the Hospital of the University of Pennsylvania campus, and the Integrated Breast Center at Pennsylvania Hospital's Joan Karnell Cancer Center, achieved compliance with all 27 standards of the NAPBC survey, which includes excellence in radiology, pathology, surgical, medical and radiation oncology, clinical research, reconstruction, nursing care and rehabilitation services.
+The Rena Rowan Breast Center, located on the Hospital of the University of Pennsylvania campus, and the Integrated Breast Center at Pennsylvania Hospital's Abramson Cancer Center at Pennsylvania Hospital, achieved compliance with all 27 standards of the NAPBC survey, which includes excellence in radiology, pathology, surgical, medical and radiation oncology, clinical research, reconstruction, nursing care and rehabilitation services.
 Providing expert patient care during more than 19,000 patient visits per year, the Rena Rowan Breast Center offers diagnosis and treatment for the full spectrum of breast cancers, including rare cases of breast cancer among men, pregnant women, and other complex situations.
 Dozens of clinical trials underway are paving the way for even more effective treatments.

 "Recognition from the NAPBC highlights the high level of care, the integrated, multidisciplinary approach and the range of support programs our centers provide for our breast cancer patient," said Dahlia Sataloff, MD, director of the Integrated Breast Center and vice-chair of the Department of Surgery at Pennsylvania Hospital.